Can I Eat Expired Bluefish?

 Expert Source

-"According to USDA guidelines, fresh bluefish should be stored in the refrigerator at 40°F or below and consumed within 1 to 2 days for optimal quality and safety."
+"According to the FDA, fresh bluefish should be stored in the refrigerator at a temperature of 40°F or below and consumed within 1-2 days to ensure food safety."

 Fresh Bluefish